 A significant amount of training can only come from experience.
 You must realize that, in order to generate leads, you’re going to have to invest either money or time.
 There’s no way around that.
 If you don’t have a big budget to work with, you’re going to have to put in some leg work to get started.

 Part of your note broker training involves recognizing the right seller for your goals.
 While your mileage may vary, there are some traits you should seek out when finding a seller.
 Seek out beneficiaries that are private individuals or corporations, ideally individuals if you’re a beginner.
 People who are collecting on property that exists in a different state are more likely to respond positively because they may not want to continue the long-distance business relationship.

-One way that Abby Shemesh gains sails leads is by scouring “for sale by owner” ads that are willing to carry paper.
-These types of ads can be found in classified ads, real estate publications, and for sale by owner websites.
-Sellers are not always motivated, so as a direct note buyer you may need to initiate contact and employ some sales tactics.
+One way that Abby Shemesh gains sales leads is by scouring “for sale by owner” ads for properties that are being sold by people who may be willing to carry paper.
+These types of ads can be found in classified ads, real estate publications, and for-sale-by-owner websites.
+Sellers are not always motivated, so you may need to initiate contact and employ some sales tactics.
 All of the note broker training in the world won’t make a difference if you aren’t willing to get your feet wet.

 Another option is to seek out courthouse leads.
 If courthouse information isn’t available online, you may need to pay a visit to your local courthouse.
 You may need to wade through some data, but eventually you should find ideal potential candidates.
 Look specifically for loans that are 6-30 months old.
 Once you have a person’s information, you can use online resources to locate contact information.